mattsantand/pynumericalphasematching/doc/source/how-to.rst

 :math:`\Delta\beta` dependent
 -----------------------------
-The following block of code creates a 2cm-long waveguide with a 1/f2 noise on the :math:`\Delta\beta` having a maximum amplitude of :math:`\delta\beta_{max} = 100\mathrm{m}^{-1}` and calculates its spectrum in the range :math:`\Delta\beta\in[-5000, 5000] \mathrm{m}^{-1}`.
+The following code creates a 2cm-long waveguide with a 1/f2 noise on the :math:`\Delta\beta` having a maximum amplitude of :math:`\delta\beta_{max} = 100\mathrm{m}^{-1}` and calculates its spectrum in the range :math:`\Delta\beta\in[-5000, 5000] \mathrm{m}^{-1}`.

 .. note::